Zagita21/book/src/setting-up-env.md

 Also, to be able to upload Rust Wasm Contracts into the blockchain, you will need to install [docker](https://www.docker.com/).
-To minimize your contract sizes, it will be required to run CosmWasm Rust Optimizer; without that, more complex contracts might exceed a size limit.
+To minimize your contract sizes, it will be required to run CosmWasm Rust Optimizer; without it, more complex contracts might exceed the size limit.

 ## cosmwasm-check utility

 An additional helpful tool for building smart contracts is the `cosmwasm-check`[utility](https://github.com/CosmWasm/cosmwasm/tree/main/packages/check).
-It allows you to check if the wasm binary is a proper smart contract ready to upload into the blockchain.
+It allows you to check if the Wasm binary is a properly-formed smart contract ready to upload into the blockchain.
 You can install it using cargo:

 ```
 $ cargo install cosmwasm-check
 ```

-If the installation succeeds, you should be able to execute the utility from your command line.
+If the installation succeeds, you should be able to execute the utility from the command line.

 ```
 $ cosmwasm-check --version